airshipit/specs/specs/implemented/deployment-grouping-baremetal.rst

   part of the resolution of an overall ``baremetal nodes`` step.
-  The baremetal nodes step will introduce functionality that reads in the deployment strategy (from the prior xcom), and can orchestrate the calls to Drydock to enact the grouping, ordering and and success evaluation.
+  The baremetal nodes step will introduce functionality that reads in the deployment strategy (from the prior xcom), and can orchestrate the calls to Drydock to enact the grouping, ordering and success evaluation.
   Note that Drydock will serialize tasks; there is no parallelization of prepare/deploy at this time.